Rank $r$ DT theory from rank $1$

 \subsection{Outlook}

 Having dealt with the counting of sheaves, one could try to extend our result to counts of arbitrary Bridgeland semistable complexes of sheaves.
-After a possible shift to ensure rank $\ge0$ this reduces to another wall crossing problem --- assuming the space of stability conditions is connected --- to reach the stability conditions considered in this paper and thus reduce to the problem of counting sheaves.
+After a possible shift to ensure rank $\ge0$ this reduces to another wall crossing problem --- assuming the space of stability conditions is connected --- to reach stability conditions dominated by the weak stability conditions considered in this paper and thus return to the problem of counting sheaves.

-Joyce is currently developing a wall crossing formula that should apply to Fano 3-folds \cite[Conjecture 4.2]{GJT}.
-Applying this to the results of Section \ref{shvs} should result in a Fano version of Theorem \ref{1} with insertions.
+Applying Joyce's new wall crossing formula for Fano 3-folds \cite[Theorem 7.69]{Jo} to the results of Section \ref{shvs} should hopefully result in a Fano version of Theorem \ref{1} with insertions.

 Kontsevich and Soibelman's refinements of $\J(v)$ \cite{KS1, KS2} should be well defined now their integrality conjecture has been proved \cite{BenSven} and orientation data has been shown to exist on Calabi-Yau 3-folds \cite{JU}.
 By using their wall crossing formula \cite{KS1} in place of \cite{JS} it should be possible to prove an analogue of Theorem \ref{1} for these invariants too.